AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 > A Beam (post) in AKASHA Core is composed from a list of content-blocks (learn more in the content-blocks section of the documentation)

 #### Query Variables (Required):
-  - id - string - the id of the content block (usually obtained from a beam query)
+  - id: `string` - the id of the content block (usually obtained from a beam query)

 #### Returned data object
 If the query is successful, the `data` object will contain